quynhdinh/oj-x/REPORT.md

 Describe the system from the user's perspective using user stories:

 * As a \[user role], I want to \[feature] so that \[benefit].

-* ...
+Admin User Stories

 * As an admin, I want to manage user accounts so that I can control access and ensure a safe environment.

 * As an admin, I want to review submitted problems so that I can ensure they meet quality standards before they are published.

-* As an admin, I want to generate reports on user activity so that I can analyze engagement and identify areas for improvement.
+* As an admin, I want to set contest using problems that problem setter submitted and set points for each problems.

 User User Stories